 Baggage Allowance: One small day pack per person.

-Age Suitability: All ages – guests under 18 must be accompanied by an adult.
+Age Suitability: Adults & children over 2 years old – guests under 18 must be accompanied by an adult.

 Topography: Grasslands, forest, hills & stream.